-The House Ways and Means Committee (Committee) held a hearing at the Salt River Pima Maricopa Indian Community (SRPMIC) on May 10, 2024, with a focus on Indian child welfare issues.
-SRPMIC Councilwoman Mikah Carlos, who is also a NICWA Board Member, provided testimony on her family's personal experience with foster care and adoption and the importance of culture in the healing process.
-Councilwoman Carlos also described how important ICWA is to protect Native children and families in state child welfare systems and asked the Committee to support legislation that would require additional data collection and technical assistance for states and tribes to improve ICWA's implementation.
+The House Ways and Means Committee (Committee) held a hearing at the Salt River Pima Maricopa Indian Community (SRPMIC) on May 10, 2024, focusing on Indian child welfare issues.
+SRPMIC Councilwoman Mikah Carlos, also a NICWA Board Member, provided testimony on her family's experience with foster care and adoption and the importance of culture in the healing process.
+Councilwoman Carlos also described how vital ICWA is to protect Native children and families in state child welfare systems.
+She asked the Committee to support legislation that would require additional data collection and technical assistance for states and tribes to improve ICWA's implementation.
 In her testimony, she described how states depend upon strong tribal partners to implement ICWA and that funding for tribal child welfare programs needs to increase significantly for tribes to serve their children and families on and off tribal lands.
 She also encouraged the Committee to support legislation to allow families that adopt through a tribal court to be eligible for the federal adoption tax credit and legislation that would allow tribes to access the Federal Tax Refund program to improve tribal collections of child support payments for tribal children.

-The Committee was holding the hearing as they consider what changes to make to the Title IV-B Child Welfare Services and Promoting Safe and Stable Families programs.
-Title IV-B is due to be reauthorized and the Committee has been engaged in discussion with different child welfare organizations, states, and tribes regarding policy priorities for the programs.
+The Committee was holding the hearing as it considers changes to the Title IV-B Child Welfare Services and Promoting Safe and Stable Families programs.
+Title IV-B is due to be reauthorized, and the Committee has been engaged in discussions with different child welfare organizations, states, and tribes regarding policy priorities for the programs.
 Currently, tribal nations are eligible to receive funding under both Title IV-B programs, but the allocations are very small, and the application and administrative reporting requirements are outsized for smaller tribes.